ENRORMA/Assembler/README.md

-IMPORTANT: do not use this assembler or write code for it, its not finished and things might be changed (this line will be removed when the assembler is done)
+# this assembler will not be continued, use assembler 2 instead

 # usage
   bash Assembler.sh YOURFILE to assemble the file (your file cant have a space in it)